sheryjebu/introduction-to-oop/README.md

 - For the Java language track, we recommend you utilise the community edition of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/)

+- For the JavaScript language track, we recommend you utilise Visual Studio Code which you can download [here](https://code.visualstudio.com/docs/setup/setup-overview).

 ## How to Use

 - Create a new Github repository called `introduction-to-oop-project` in your personal Github account